KHard2Bme/Coffee_Sales_Dashboard_Excel/README.md

 ### Recommendations

 Based on the analysis, we recommend the following actions:
-- In order for the company to see more sales by customers with a loyalty card there needs to be some features added.
+- In order for the company to see more sales, time and cost saving services need to be applied to the loyalty card.

-- With features added to loyalty card, regular users would want to upgrade and take advantage as well; company can apply a subscription fee.
+- With a newly revamped loyalty card existing users would take advantage of all the serivces, and those without would be highly interested in applying for card; subscription fee can be applied.

 - There needs to be more sales taking place within Ireland and the United Kingdom; United States having 960 transactions while Ireland has 28 and the United Kingdom with 12.

-- A complete dataset would be very beneficial in order to make a much better and acurate recommendation; missing 683 days of information and the year 2022 is missing 4 months of data.
+- A complete dataset would be very beneficial in order to make a more accurate prediction regarding health of the company and steps needed for the future; missing 683 days of information and the year 2022 missing 4 months of data.